om-mani-padme-hum/mysql-await/README.md

-# MySQL Async/Await Wrapper v2.0.3
+# MySQL Async/Await Wrapper v2.0.4

 Simple wrapper for MySQL async/await functionality.
-Intended for functionality to mimic the popular `mysql` Node.js callback-based package, but with additional methods for awaiting execution.
+Intended for functionality to mimic the popular [mysql](https://github.com/mysqljs/mysql) Node.js callback-based package, but with additional methods for awaiting execution.
 Goal is for normal methods to be unaffected and only additional await methods added, though accomplished through intermediary class objects.

 ## Provided async/await methods

 The methods below have been added as async/await wrappers to existing MySQL methods of similar name.
 In order to use them, simply "await" their execution rather than passing a callback for the last argument of the function call.
+For original methods for which "await" methods may have been added, as needed, see the [mysql](https://github.com/mysqljs/mysql) library.

 ### Connections from mysql.createConnect()